brianom95/brianom95.github.io/_posts/2022-10-29-auckland-marathon.md

     <img width="400" src="/images/auckland2.webp">
 </p>

 At the 15km mark, I heard the beating of an approaching tunnel.
 Inside, a group of Māori drummers shook the whole road with their music.
 I felt the beats vibrating deep in my chest as the tunnel curved right.
-The exit revealed a previously hidden harbour bridge, with the feint skyline of Auckland behind.
+The exit revealed the previously hidden harbour bridge, with the feint skyline of Auckland behind.
 Running out of this tunnel to the deafening energy of the drums was the most memorable moment of the race.

 The bridge was so windy that I seemed to dry off quicker than rain could fall.
 At the other side we circled round to the huge pillars at its base, and headed out along the coast.
 I ate all I could at each aid station and I turned often to see the bridge beginning to emerge from the fog.
 At times the rain even eased to a light mist which everyone celebrated in unison.